 Installation and Testing

-Installation via pip or conda is the recommended method for all users.
+Installation via pip is the recommended method for all users.
 Manual method is only recommended for advanced users.
 Please note that if you have used any of these methods to install NURBS-Python, please use the same method to upgrade to the latest version.

 Note